sgwgsw/Rowdyhacks2022-CTF/README.md

 **Starting the Lab Environment**

 1. Open Docker Desktop
-2. On Mac - Open Finder, click 'Go' on toolbar, select 'Home', create a folder 'opt'.
-Open a terminal in this folder and proceed.
-3. Run '**git clone https://github.com/sgwgsw/Rowdyhacks2022-CTF.git**' in a terminal window.
+2. Run '**git clone https://github.com/sgwgsw/Rowdyhacks2022-CTF.git**' in a terminal window.
-4. Change to the Log4j_LAB-Docker folder and run '**docker compose up -d**' with admin/sudo privileges.
+3. Change to the Log4j_LAB-Docker folder and run '**docker compose up -d**' with admin/sudo privileges.
-5. Once the command has finished running, select 'Containers / Apps' in Docker Desktop to confirm all containers in the stack are running
+4. Once the command has finished running, select 'Containers / Apps' in Docker Desktop to confirm all containers in the stack are running

 **Hints**